8 Tips To Prepare Your Amazon PPC Campaigns for Black Friday & Cyber Monday

 5. Launch Special Black Friday & Cyber Monday Campaigns

-To make the most of this sale event, we recommend launching a few new campaigns that specifically target deal-hunting shoppers.
+To make the most of this holiday season, we recommend launching a few new campaigns that specifically target deal-hunting shoppers.

-If you do not have access to this data, simply create variations of your top-performing keywords using event-specific terms such as “Black Friday,” “Cyber Monday,” and “deals.”
+If you do not have access to this data, simply create variations of your top-performing keywords using event-specific terms such as “Black Friday,” “Cyber Monday,” and “great deals.”

-For example, if you’re selling handmade candles – Black Friday handmade candles, handmade candles deal, handmade candle Cyber Monday deals, etc., can be good keywords to target.
+For example, if you’re selling handmade candles – Black Friday handmade candles, handmade candle deals, handmade candle Cyber Monday deals, etc., can be good keywords to target.

 While it is tempting to target high search volume keywords such as “Black Friday” or “Cyber Monday deals,” we do not recommend doing so if low ACOS is your objective because they will not only have a very high CPC but also an extremely low conversion rate due to a lack of clear buying intent.

-Instead, we recommend adding them as negative exact in your Auto and other top-of-the-funnel campaigns to reduce wasted ad spend.
+Instead, we recommend adding them as negative keywords in your Auto and other top-of-the-funnel campaigns to reduce wasted ad spend.

 6. Create a Dedicated Page in Your Amazon Store Exclusively for Deals